 Ordered by hit rate.

-1. DNS hasn’t propagated, or was pointed wrong
+1. DNS hasn’t propagated, or points to the wrong place

-The most common.
-After adding the A / CNAME at the registrar, TTL hasn’t expired yet, or the record type / value is wrong (apex domain can’t be a CNAME but was set to one; A points at a stale IP).
-The host can’t verify domain ownership.
+The most common by far.
+After adding the A / CNAME at your registrar, the old TTL hasn’t expired yet, or the record type/value is wrong: an apex (root) domain can’t be a CNAME but was set to one, or the A record points at a stale IP.
+The host can’t verify domain ownership, so the CA never gets asked to sign anything.

 How to spot it: